sabley/nexus-platform-reference/README.md

 ## Operations

-In addition to Docker Desktop, I recoomend install Kitematic to help with managiong containers and seeing into logs.
+In addition to Docker Desktop, I reccomend install Kitematic to help with managiong containers and seeing into logs.

 I run Jenkins as a local app which allow it to hit the Nexus repo through Nginx so Docker repos work